OXID-eSales/developer_documentation/development/tell_me_about/migrations.rst

 Configuration
 ^^^^^^^^^^^^^
-Put the migration configuration file into `migration` folder inside the module's root directory:
+Put the migration configuration file into the `migration` folder inside the module's root directory:

 .. code:: bash